 The Americans offered up a boisterous montage of photos culled from recent robotics competitions, and showed off a clattering team-built robot by motoring it around in Palmdale for the Indonesians' edification.
 From Jakarta, students presented a detailed overview of their schools and their country, highlighting geography, trade, language and cultural institutions.
 They followed with profiles of their own robotic projects, which featured "T-bot" and "Eco-bot," the first built around a camera/telescope and the second designed for ecological observations.

-A question-and-answer session that followed began with polite inquiries about how robotics are undertaken in the respective groups – when do you work on your robot, where do you get funding, what are your competitions like?
+Four of the American teens from Tehachapi (in black), Antelope Valley (in white) and Lancaster (in orange) clowned around with a model of one of NASA's Mars Rovers during the interactive video link with Indonesian teens via NASA's Distance Learning Network.
+(NASA / Tom Tschida) A question-and-answer session that followed began with polite inquiries about how robotics are undertaken in the respective groups – when do you work on your robot, where do you get funding, what are your competitions like?
 But what began quietly and formally quickly evolved as on-camera jitters dissipated.
 By evening's end, the Americans had obliged their new friends with some impromptu dancing and the Indonesians were showing off a traditional bamboo musical instrument.
 First one and then another student practiced smatterings of foreign language skills, and the Americans invited their new friends to come see the famed orange poppies that grace outlying areas of their communities in the spring.

 The two groups were, in short, pretty easily unified despite their diversity.
 And it is through this process that NASA and governmental leaders hope to forge new ties among nations and identify new opportunities for shared technological advances.

 The work begins with young people.
 If the students' recent experience is any barometer, there is reason for optimism.